Cite-Checking & Library Research

 So many citations; so little time?
 How should a cite-checker approach his or her first assignment to retrieve cited material?

 The following check-list itemizes a list of steps for locating and collecting cited material.
 Read more detailed descriptions of strategies and sources below.

 The Law Library and its catalog are the first stops for locating copies of printed books, law reviews, primary legal sources, government publications, East Asian legal sources, and many legal and law-related material from Canada, the United Kingdom, the European Union, and major European countries.

-Search MARIAN by the title of the publication.
-You may also search by author, combined author and title, or keyword (any word in the title, author, publisher, or series).
-Record the call number and library location of each item found.
-Also note if any of the items are currently checked out (indicated by a due date in the status column of the catalog record).
+Search the Law Library catalog by the title of the publication.
+Record the call number and library location of each item.
+Also note if any of the items are currently checked out.
 Consult a reference librarian for explanations of any mysterious or confusing information.
 Retrieve items and take them to the Circulation Desk for check-out.

-For materials not available at the Gallagher Law Library, search Summit, the combined catalog of more than 30 academic libraries in Oregon and Washington.
+For materials not available at the Gallagher Law Library, change the search scope to Summit libraries, which includes records from more than 30 academic libraries in Oregon and Washington.
 Several other law libraries are included in this catalog:

 You may place requests for any circulating items you find in Summit by using the Request This Item feature.
-You will need your UW barcode number (on your Husky card) to complete the request.
-Material will be delivered at the Law Library's Circulation Desk; the loan period is three weeks, renewable for one additional three-week period.
-Return items to the Circulation Desk.
+You will need your UW NetID to complete the request.
+Material will be delivered at the Law Library's Circulation Desk.

 For materials not available from any other source, submit an Interlibrary Loan request.

 To ensure that you have an accurate citation, please confer with a reference librarian.
 We can use other databases to confirm the accuracy of the citation.